Tomtomcapo/autoblender/README.md

 - Detailed logs provide insight into the progress of render processes and support efficient monitoring.
 - The wide range of available parameters allows for precise control over every aspect of the render process.

+AutoBlender uses bpy from pip to run the render.
+Blender binaries are not needed inside the host system.

 ## Table of Contents

 - [Installation](#installation)